Shiny White Suburban

 It’s genocide.

-While everyone is distracted by Gaza, drag queens and libtards are invading our public schools and telling boys they have vaginas.
+While everyone is distracted by Gaza, drag queens and libtards are invading our schools and telling boys it’s cool to chop off their dicks.

 You’re grimacing, my husband observes.